collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Local Branch Process

-As I said earlier, we cannot do everything in the browser.
+Now we are going to work locally

 The process will be almost the same regardless of whether we are working from a shared repository or fork and pull.

-Clone the repo into local development environment (whichever one I have write permission to) Create and checkout to a feature branch
+* Clone the repo into local development environment (whichever one I have write permission to)
+* Create and checkout to a feature branch
-Make a change, add, commit,
+* Make a change, add, commit,
-Push the branch to origin (the repo we have write permission to that we cloned from) Submit a pull request for the change to be merged into the DjangoCon US website repo
+* Push the branch to origin (the repo we have write permission to that we cloned from)
+* Submit a pull request for the change to be merged into the DjangoCon US website repo

  The two main differences are that if you are using the "Fork and Pull" Model:
 * If you do not have write permission to the source repo, you need to fork the repo before you use the URL to clone it